stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 #### OKRs are brilliant - but you don't stop doing strategy

 Makes sense right?
 Whilst OKRs are driving strategy execution for the next quarter (or whatever OKR cycle you choose), you are still evolving your strategy for the next 12 to 36 months, right?
-Of course you are!
+Of course you are, as you should be.

 This real-world attribute fundamentally sets #stratapp apart from the plethora of single-use-OKR-apps:

 1. The strategy tree is alive and interactive, and is powered by the _6 elements of collaboration*_.
 You can continue to evolve the strategy without losing alignment and engagement at all levels of the organization.
 2. Execution of the OKRs takes place in the same digital workspace.
 OKRs are not just a pretty dashboard of targets and roll-up calculations to track people.
 OKR execution is actually taking place inside #stratapp, also powered by the _6 elements of collaboration_.
 This rapidly elevates performance and culture, not to mention sustaining OKR adoption - empowering leaders at all levels with the opportunity to proactively lead, supporting their teams where it matters most.
-You also see the rising stars.
+You also see the rising stars, without the distortion of hierarchy.

 \*The 6 elements of collaboration, elegantly combined into _one digital workspace_, are: